 The District English Learner Advisory Committee (DELAC) met several times throughout the school year.
 During the meetings, the advisory committee reviewed District and school site data and provided feedback regarding observed needs.
 District needs were discussed during the 9/1/22, 03/13/23, 4/24/23, and 05/24/23 meetings.
 Parent Advisory committee members were invited to participate in town hall meetings, especially at town halls that were hosted at their home school sites.
 Once community input was gathered the board provided feedback to the district leadership regarding the key points.
 On May 25, 2023, the District Parent Advisory Committee (PAC) was given the opportunity to review and respond to the proposed actions and services in the 2023-24 LCAP.
-On May 24, 2023, District English Learner Advisory Committee (DELAC) members were given an opportunity to review and respond to the proposed actions and services at the 2023-24 LCAP actions and services were finalized.
+On May 24, 2023, District English Learner Advisory Committee (DELAC) members were given an opportunity to review and respond to the proposed actions and services in the 2023-24 LCAP.
+Their recommendations and feedback were considered as the 2023-24 LCAP actions and services were finalized.